victorsigma/MPM-Back-End-Node/README.md

 ## Start project

-Run `npm start build` to run the project.
+Run `npm run start` to run the project.